mengelhard/mmci_applied_ds/quizzes/block4.md

 8. The benefit of the RNN was greater for the longer, 18-month observation window.
   - True
   - False
-9. The output of each block of a gated recurrent unit (GRU) depends only on the current input and the previous N inputs, where N is typically very small (i.e. <5).
+9. The output of each block of a gated recurrent unit (GRU) depends only on the current input and the previous 2 inputs.
   - True
   - False
 10. Using medical concept vectors (rather than one-hot encoding) improved performance, but also substantially increased the training time of the recurrent neural network model.